frePPLe/frepple/doc/model-reference/operation-material.rst

        </flows>
     </plan>

-Defining a flow nested in an operation structure.
+Defining an operationmaterial nested in an operation structure.
 A quantity 2 of component A OR 3 of component B are consumed, and 1 unit of the end item is produced.

 .. code-block:: XML